INSIGHT: Iran Sanctions

 OFAC issued an amendment to the Iranian Transactions and Sanctions Regulations, 31 C.F.R. part 560 (ITSR), in furtherance of the President’s 8 May 2018 decision to cease the United States’ participation in the Joint Comprehensive Plan of Action.
-This regulatory amendment is effective from Monday 5 November 2018 and marks the end of 180-day waiver period.
+This regulatory amendment became effective from Monday 5 November 2018 which marked the end of 180-day waiver period.
 The United States intends now to fully enforce the sanctions that have come back into effect (that were waived or lifted in connection with JCPOA).
-Regulation a.o. re-lists as SDNs individuals and entities that were previously listed under E.O.
+The regulation re-lists as SDNs individuals and entities that were previously listed under E.O.
 13599, including 50 banks, NIOC; NICO or any entity owned or controlled by those.
 Full list of designations made on 5 November 2018 is available here.

-OFAC has also issued updated FAQs relating to the end of 180-day wind-down period.
-The provision or delivery of goods or services and/or the extension of additional loans or credits to an Iranian counterparty after 4 November 2018 — even pursuant to written contracts or written agreements entered into prior to 8 May 2018 — may result in the imposition of US.
+OFAC also issued updated FAQs relating to the end of 180-day wind-down period.
+The provision or delivery of goods or services and/or the extension of additional loans or credits to an Iranian counterparty after 4 November 2018 — even pursuant to written contracts or written agreements entered into prior to 8 May 2018 — may result in the imposition of US sanctions.

 FAQ643 specifically addresses the issue of payment of (re)insurance claims made after 5 November 2018 but arising from an incident that occurred prior to that date.
-OFAC advises that such payments may create sanctions exposure if f.e. they involve a sanctioned entity.
+OFAC advises that such payments may create sanctions exposure if for example they involve a sanctioned entity.

 FAQs confirm that exemption for sale of agricultural commodities, food, medicine or medical devices to Iran is valid.